 And that’s just a tiny, tiny sliver of the patterns that might be uncovered by the model.
 The model can make predictions for multiple combinations of channels at multiple levels of spending.

 Or put another way, you can use the model to make predictions.
-Alight’s Marketing Mix Modeling dashboard includes a calculator where you can run scenarios based on different channel mixes and levels of spend.
+Alight’s Marketing & Media Mix Modeling dashboard includes a calculator where you can run scenarios based on different channel mixes and levels of spend.
 Enter your numbers, press the button, and the calculator will show you what could occur, based on the model’s findings.

 Alight will regularly incorporate a client’s most recent media data into the model.
 Generally speaking, updates occur every two weeks.